 We investigated existing hydrogen creation processes, but discarded those that were either cost prohibitive or would emit carbon dioxide as a byproduct.
 That led us to a promising new technique called solid oxide electrolyzer cell (SOEC) which uses electricity to break apart steam into hydrogen and oxygen.
 After meeting with experts in the field, we realized it could take more than 5 years and significant capital investment to become a viable, cheap source of hydrogen.
 That time horizon isn’t a fit for X.

 In January 2016, after 2 years of work, we decided to end our investigation.
 The cost models sent a clear message: sea fuel wasn’t worth pursuing at the current and projected cost of hydrogen.

 Along the way, we learned that it’s probably possible to build sea fuel production system that yields $15 per gge in the next few years.
 That’s not a highly unreasonable production price for fuel.
 But the hydrogen production process would need to advance significantly before sea fuel could become truly cost competitive with today’s hydrocarbon liquid fuels.
 Hydrogen production is a research endeavor that is far outside X’s core competencies in rapid prototyping and product development, so we determined this wasn’t a reasonable risk for X to take.
 Instead, we’re directing our resources at more promising technologies for now.

-We plan to publish our research and analysis in a peer-reviewed journal to share what we’ve learned.
+You can find our research and analysis in the International Journal of Greenhouse Gas Control here and here.
 We hope builders, inventors, scientists, and engineers around the world, from various industries and backgrounds, can review our work and use it to find new ideas that could bring this moonshot of carbon-neutral fuel to the world.